Composite (finance)

-A composite or a composite index is a combination of equities or indexes intended to measure the overall market performance over time.
+A composite or a composite index is a combination of equities or indices intended to measure the overall market performance over time.

 A composite index may also be used in the natural or social sciences to summarize complex or multidimensional data or redundant measures.
 An example of a composite index in the social sciences is used in the European Lifelong Learning Indicators (ELLI) project.